 In 2012 a second five year competitive renewal was awarded to Emory University for the continuation of the activities begun in 2006.

-In 2016 HRSA announced a three year competitive renewal and a name change from the Regional Genetics Collaborative to the Regional Genetics Network.
+In 2016 HRSA announced a three year competitive renewal and a name change from the Regional Genetic and Newborn Screening Services in Region 3 (Regional Genetics Collaborative) to the Regional Genetics Network.
 In 2017, Emory University received the notice of grant award for continued development of new telemedicine programs, as well as optimization of existing telegenetics programs looking to grow and become more sustainable in the southeast region.

 The program intends to improve health equity and health outcomes in individuals with genetic conditions, reduce morbidity and mortality caused by genetic conditions (including congenital and metabolic disorders); and to improve the quality of coordinated and comprehensive genetic services to children and their families.